byterubpay/byterub-site/_posts/2018-04-30-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-04-30.md

 **\<sarang>** It was highly productive
 **\<sgp\_[m]>** Hello
 **\<sarang>** We got to meet some London meetup organizers before the event, which was great
-**\<suraeNoether>** yes, this is where we spoke with Pedro Moren-Sanchez, who together with his student (who goes by donut in here) invented refund adresses for Monero
+**\<suraeNoether>** yes, this is where we spoke with Pedro Moren-Sanchez, who together with his student (who goes by donut in here) invented refund adresses for ByteRub
 **\<sarang>** I'm analyzing some preliminary material from them
 **\<sarang>** There's some question about the applicability of hiding block heights
 **\<sarang>** and whether this provides sufficiently better information obscurity to make it worthwhile